Understanding Compounding Pharmacies

 • Preservatives

 The very first drugstores were opened and operated by Muslim pharmacists in Baghdad in 754.
 The modern age of pharmacy compounding did not begin until the 19th century with the isolation of compounds from coal tar to produce synthetic dyes.
+During the 1800s, pharmacists began specializing in the preparation of crude drugs that come from natural sources, like opium.
+Eventually, pharmacists from this period began isolating and identifying the active ingredients in these new and improved drug concoctions.

 With the isolation of medications from crude drugs came the birth of the modern pharmaceutical company.
-Pharmacists were trained to compound the preparations made by the drug companies, but they could not do it efficiently on a small scale.
+Pharmacists were trained to compound the preparations made by drug companies, but they could not do it efficiently on a small scale.

 With the turn of the 20th century came greater government regulation of the practice of medicine.
 These new regulations forced the drug companies to prove that any new medication they brought to market was safe.
-With the discovery of penicillin, modern marketing techniques and brand promotion, the drug manufacturing industry came of age.
+With the discovery of penicillin, modern marketing techniques, and brand promotion, the drug manufacturing industry came of age.

-Pharmacists continued to compound most prescriptions until the early 1950s when most dispensed drugs started to come directly from the large pharmaceutical companies.
+Pharmacists continued to compound most prescriptions until the early 1950s when most dispensed drugs started to come directly from large pharmaceutical companies.